Some Tasty Deals

 Everyone knows about the incredible roster of celebrity chefs and high-end restaurants in Las Vegas.
 But for visitors on a budget, here’s some news that may surprise you: You don’t have to stick to the food court value menu.
 When it comes to fine dining in Las Vegas, we’ve got all the dish on some amazing meal deals that are fit for a king or queen, but won’t be a royal pain in the wallet.

 Grotto at Golden Nugget: Grotto is known for its variety of spectacular chicken, veal and fish entrees and made from scratch pastas.
 But one of the best deals at this downtown favorite is the happy hour special menu at the bar, from 2-6 p.m.
 Monday through Friday, with a special late-night happy hour from 10:30-midnight Sunday through Thursday.
 The restaurant’s signature Peach Bellini is $4, and there are plenty of $5 beer and $6 spirit, wine and specialty cocktail offerings, too.
-Get personal pizzas like the spinach, pair and gorgonzola for $8 during happy hour.
+Get personal pizzas like the spinach, pear and gorgonzola for $8 during happy hour.

 Estiatorio Milos at The Cosmopolitan: The prix fixe lunch special is a meal you’ll be talking about all day.
 For $29, you have a choice of five appetizers (including Nova Scotia smoked salmon), a main course that includes options such as Shrimp Saganaki and grilled Mediterranean sea bream, with a side of Greek fried potatoes, steamed broccoli or steamed asparagus and a dessert of either real Greek yogurt, fresh fruits or karidopita (traditional Greek walnut cake) with kaimaki ice cream.